Hajer45/technical-documentation/README.md

 # technical-documentation

+Welcome to the Technical Documentation project!
+This repository contains a comprehensive guide and tutorial on C# programming.
+It covers various essential topics including syntax, data types, variables, type casting, user input, and booleans.

-hello there, your task is to add an icon on each code sample, so user can copy the code to clipboard by clicking on this icon.
+Each section provides detailed explanations and code samples to help users understand and practice C# programming concepts.
+Additionally, an icon is included with each code sample, allowing users to easily copy the code to their clipboard with a single click.

-fork the repository and start working on it.
+Feel free to explore, fork, and contribute to this project.
+Your contributions can help enhance and expand the documentation to benefit other learners and developers.

-best of luck.
+Best of luck!